TheDegenerateDev5150/ha-samsungtv-smart/README.md

 #### Option 2 — Personal Access Token (PAT)

-> ⚠️ **Not recommended.** SmartThings Personal Access Tokens have a limited lifetime (maximum 50 years, but typically set much shorter).
+> ⚠️ **Not recommended.** SmartThings Personal Access Tokens have a limited lifetime (24 hours).
 When the token expires, SmartThings features will stop working silently and you will need to manually generate a new token and reconfigure the integration.
 Consider using **OAuth2** or **SmartThings Integration Link** for a maintenance-free setup.

 1. Go to [https://account.smartthings.com/tokens](https://account.smartthings.com/tokens).
 2. Create a new token with at least **Devices** permissions.